albar965/littlenavmap-manual/en/MENUS.md

 #### ![Add Google Earth KML](../images/icons/kmlfileopen.png "Add Google Earth KML") Add Google Earth KML {#add-google-earth-kml}

-Allows to add one or more Google Earth KML or KMZ file to the map display.
+Allows addition of one or more Google Earth KML or KMZ files to the map display.
 All added KML or KMZ files will be reloaded on start up.
 Reload and centering can be switched off in the `Options` dialog on the `Startup` and `User Interface` tab.

 Due to the variety of KML files it is not guaranteed that all files will show up properly on the map.